Pompeiian Dancing Satyr - Item #224

 Comes with base.

-This dancing satyr was found in 1830 at a house in Pompeii, which now bears the name "House of Faun."
-Satyrs, half men, half goat were companions of Dionysus, the god of wine.
-Indeed the satyr pictured here has enjoyed the flow of wine and is happily dancing along.
+This dancing satyr was found in 1830 at a house in Pompeii that dates from the 2nd century B.C.E. and now bears the name "House of Faun."
+Fauns (Greek) and satyrs (Roman) were half men, half goat and were companions of Dionysus, the god of wine.
+Indeed, the satyr pictured here has enjoyed the flow of wine and is happily dancing along.
+The statue may be a Roman reproduction of an earlier Hellenistic Greek work.

 REPRODUCED IN BRONZE ONLY.
 ONE IN STOCK.